LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   outlines the evaluation process for permanent magnets using the developed framework.
 The research questions posed regarding the suitability of the sensors used for the characterisation of permanent magnets are examined.

 Chapter \ref{conclusion-and-discussion}. **Conclusion and Discussion** bringing together essential research components, it synthesizes study outcomes, discusses implications, and provides insights for future work.
-This section ensures closure and aids readers in grasping the broader context and significance of the research.
+This chapter ensures closure and aids readers in grasping the broader context and significance of the research.

 Finally, a comprehensive hardware and software framework needs to be established, which is capable of measuring diverse objects using various sensors.
 Additionally, remarks need to be provided regarding the suitability of the employed sensors for magnetic field measurements.